-Cardiac and Pulmonary Complications- Surgery, especially longer procedures, may be associated with the formation of, or increase in, blood clots in the venous system.
+Deep Venous Thrombosis, Cardiac and Pulmonary ComplicationsSurgery, especially longer procedures, may be associated with the formation of, or increase in, blood clots in the venous system.
+Fat embolism syndrome occurs when fat droplets are trapped in the lungs.
+This is a very rare and possibly fatal complication of suction-assisted Lipectomy.
 Pulmonary complications may occur secondarily to both blood clots (pulmonary emboli), fat deposits (fat emboli) or partial collapse of the lungs after general anesthesia.
 Pulmonary and fat emboli can be life-threatening or fatal in some circumstances.
-Air travel, inactivity and other conditions may increase the incidence of blood clots traveling to the lungs causing a major blood clot that may result in death.
-It is important to discuss with your physician any past history of blood clots or swollen legs that may contribute to this condition.
+Inactivity and other conditions may increase the incidence of blood clots traveling to the lungs causing a major blood clot that may result in death.
+It is important to discuss with your physician any past history of blood clots, swollen legs or the use of estrogen or birth control pills that may contribute to this condition.
 Cardiac complications are a risk with any surgery and anesthesia, even in patients without symptoms.
 If you experience shortness of breath, chest pains, or unusual heart beats, seek medical attention immediately.
 Should any of these complications occur, you may require hospitalization and additional treatment.